JetBrains/amper/docs/Usage.md

 Use the same procedure as for [downloading Amper executables](#using-the-standalone-amper-version-from-the-command-line).

 ### Using Amper in IntelliJ IDEA

+> The latest [IntelliJ IDEA EAP](https://www.jetbrains.com/idea/nextversion/) can be used to work with
+> JVM and Android projects.

 See [the setup instructions](Setup.md) to configure your IDE and the environment.